Mobility scooters: anti-competitive practices

-The CMA is investigating suspected breaches of competition law relating to the supply of medical equipment under Chapter I CA98.
+The CMA is investigating suspected breaches of competition law relating to the supply of mobility scooters online under Chapter I CA98.

 |April to July 2017||Initial investigation: information gathering, including issuing formal or informal information requests and receipt of parties’ responses|